chapulina/simslides/README.md

 Checking out a couple other tutorials wouldn't hurt either.

+* 2016/10/04: This currently needs specific Gazebo and ignition branches, see in the end.

 # Prepare presentation

 You can generate your own presentation or run one of the existing ones.